-Police, FBI spend second day digging for clues to missing California student
+Police find possible clues in dig for missing California student

-LOS ANGELES Police and FBI agents spent a second day on Thursday digging at the edge of a California university campus for the remains of a student who went missing 20 years ago while walking to her dormitory.
+LOS ANGELES (Reuters) - Authorities using cadaver dogs have discovered several "items of interest" as they dig at the edge of a California university campus in hopes of finding the remains of a student who disappeared 20 years ago, a police spokesman said on Thursday.

-The work has yet not uncovered the body of Kristin Smart, 19, who police believe could be buried on a grassy hillside at California Polytechnic State University, 150 miles northwest of Los Angeles.

-But a spokesman for the San Luis Obispo County Sheriff's Office told the local San Luis Obispo Tribune newspaper that some "items of interest" had been recovered during the dig, without elaborating.
+Police and FBI agents excavating a grassy hillside some 300 yards (274 meters) from where Kristin Smart was last seen near her California Polytechnic State University dormitory in 1996 have turned those objects over to experts, San Luis Obispo County Sheriff's spokesman Tony Cipolla said.

+"The items of interest are being analyzed to see if they are related to this case or not.
+A forensic anthropologist is here and based on his analysis we may have to send them off for DNA analysis," Cipolla said.

+He declined to elaborate, citing the ongoing criminal investigation.
+Smart was declared legally dead in 2002 but no arrests have ever been made.

-The sheriff's office has said that new information in the cold case has led them to believe that Smart's remains could be found on the hill, below a 50-foot (15 meter) concrete letter "P" marking the school.
+New leads developed by a comprehensive review of the cold case prompted investigators to believe that Smart's body could be buried on the hill near a 50-foot (15-meter) concrete letter "P" marking the school.

+The dogs, specially trained in detecting decomposed human remains and brought in from the Federal Bureau of Investigation's headquarters in Quantico, Virginia, first homed in on three areas of the hillside in January.

+"We knew at that point that there was something here," Cipolla said.

-The excavation project has drawn new interest to the case, which is unsolved two decades after the Cal Poly San Luis Obispo freshman's May 25, 1996 disappearance.
+The dig at Cal Poly, about 150 miles (241 km) northwest of Los Angeles, has drawn renewed interest in the case two decades after Smart vanished on May 25, 1996.

-Smart had left an off-campus party at about 2 a.m. that morning accompanied by two classmates who believed she should not walk home alone.
+Smart had left an off-campus party at about 2 a.m. that morning, accompanied by two classmates who believed the freshman was not in a condition not walk home by herself.
 The group was joined along the way by fellow student Paul Flores.

 After they split up on campus, Flores was alone with Smart not far from her Muir Hall dorm.
 He has told police that he parted company with her there.